 - Some hobbyist breeders may decide to limit sales to a level where they will not need to be licensed. - Some breeders may decide to go out of business rather than improve their facilities or change their practices to meet the standards of humane treatment. - Breeders who have good facilities and practices should not need major investments to meet the new standards. - License fees range from \$125 a year for non-profit animal shelters to \$1,000 a year for someone selling at least 250 dogs a year.
-This cost should not be onerous. - The supply of dogs in Wisconsin is not likely to be affected by this new law: - Consumers in other regulated states do not report difficulty finding dogs. - It is unlikely that we will ever have a shortage of dogs in general.
-Most dogs in animal shelters are strays, drop-offs, and unplanned puppies from within our own borders.

-Some shelters do bring in dogs from other states when shelters elsewhere run out of space.
-These dogs arrive with certificates of veterinary inspection, indicating they have examined by a veterinarian before being adopted out.
+This cost should not be onerous. - The supply of dogs in Wisconsin is not likely to be affected by Wisconsin Act 90 or ATCP 16: - Other states that regulate these businesses do not report consumer difficulty in finding dogs in their own states. - It is unlikely that we will ever have a shortage of dogs in general.
+Most dogs in animal shelters are strays, drop-offs, and unplanned puppies from within our own borders. - Some shelters do bring in dogs from other states when shelters elsewhere run out of space.
+These dogs arrive with certificates of veterinary inspection, and under Act 90 will need to be examined by a veterinarian before being adopted out.
 They do not pose an increased disease risk to in-state breeders' animals.